 Tip #4: Choose the best social media platform for you

-If you want to succeed as a blogger, you’ll most likely have to be involved in social media.
+If you want to be a successful blogger, you’ll most likely have to be involved in social media.
 It’s the best way to directly communicate with your followers, and get a feel for what your audience wants from you.

 Here’s what you need to do :